 Conclusion

-In this article, we understood how to format strings in python in four different ways.
-The most commonly recommended methods are either string or str.format(), as they have lesser chances to return any kind of errors.
+In this article, we understood multiple ways to perform string interpolation in Python.
+The most commonly recommended methods are either f-string or str.format(), as they have fewer chances to return any kind of errors.

 References